coreinfrastructure/best-practices-badge/doc/criteria.md

 can help people understand and meet the criteria.
 We do plan to create an "easy on-ramp" for projects using git on GitHub, since that is a common case.
+We would welcome good patches that help provide an "easy on-ramp" for projects on other repository platforms.

 We do not plan to require active user discussion within a project.
 Some highly mature projects rarely change and thus may have little activity.